-It has been slow for a number of reasons: lack of metering, consumer reluctance to try something new when it comes to electric rates, and a fear that higher peak prices will more than offset lower off-peak prices, resulting in higher bills.
-Long peak pricing periods that spanned most of the day time hours have also been a major barrier to customer adoption of time-varying rates.
+The evolution of TVR in the US has been very slow over the past four decades for a number of reasons.
+Among them, lack of metering, consumer reluctance to try something new, and a fear that these rates will raise bills.
+Long peak pricing periods that spanned most of the day time hours were a major barrier to customer adoption.

-For decades, consumers did not care much for notions such as allocative efficiency that have the status of an axiomatic truth among economists.
-They did not care much about rates being cost based, consistent with the principles put forward by Bonbright.
-They were apprehensive that their bills would rise if rates began to vary with time.
+Consumers don't put much stock in notions such as allocative efficiency that have the status of an axiomatic truth among economists.
+They don't care much about rates being cost based, consistent with the principles put forward by Bonbright.

 Utilities have been reluctant to offer them on an optional basis, concerned that only those who would lower their bills would sign up for time-varying tariffs, eroding revenues.
-They have also been cautious about predictions by economists that time-varying rates would induce load shifting from peak to off-peak periods, and lower costs for all customers by reducing the need for new capacity additions.
+They have also been skeptical that TVR would induce load shifting from peak to off-peak periods, and lower costs for all customers by reducing the need for new capacity additions.

-Four decades ago, they were an exotic service offering, requiring the installation of a special interval meter.
+For decades, TVR were an exotic service offering, requiring the installation of a special interval meter.
 Today, smart meters are deployed in nearly 70% of American households.
-So are programmable thermostats, many come with WIFI capability, but few customers bother to program them.
-Many appliances such as dishwashers have timers built into them.
-Customer apathy explains the indifference.
+So are programmable thermostats, many come with WIFI capability, but even today few customers bother to program them.
+Many appliances such as dishwashers have timers built into them but that feature is rarely used.
+Customer apathy is still very much a part of life.

 But what has really begun to move the needle is the arrival of electric vehicles (EVs).
-Consumers have begun asking for time-varying rates because they can reduce their cost of charging by more than half.
-Utilities are more than happy to offer time-varying rates to EV owners since they encourage off-peak charging and avoid the need to invest in expensive peaking capacity.
+Consumers have begun asking for TVR because they can reduce their cost of charging by more than half.
+Utilities are more than happy to offer TVR to EV owners since they encourage off-peak charging and avoid the need to invest in expensive peaking capacity.

-An additional reason why utilities are interested in moving customers to time-varying rates is the installation of rooftop solar panels (PVs) by customers.
+An additional reason why utilities are interested in moving customers to TVR is the installation of rooftop solar panels (PVs) by customers.

-The new generation of time-varying rates are designed with customer lifestyles and convenience in mind.
+The new generation of TVR are designed with customer lifestyles and convenience in mind.
 Peak periods are shorter than they used to be, and prices are dropped substantially in a third pricing period, which usually occurs during the night, to encourage the charging of EVs.
 Lessons have been learned.